engri-1101/gilp/docs/quickstart_guide/introduction.rst

 has some **objective value**.
 Consider the point where :math:`x_1 = 2` and :math:`x_2 = 10`.
 This point has an objective value of :math:`5x_1 + 3x_2 = 5(2) + 3(10) = 40`.
 You can move the objective slider to
 see all the points with some objective value.
-If you slide the slider to 40, you will see that :math:`(2,10)` lies on the red objective line.
+This is called an **isoprofit line**.
+If you slide the slider to 40, you will see that :math:`(2,10)` lies on the red isoprofit line.

 .. raw:: html
    :file: feasible_region.html

 We wish to find the point with the maximum objective value.
 We can solve this graphically.
-We continue to increase the objective value until the objective line no longer intersects with the feasible region.
-The point of intersection right before no point on the objective line is feasible is the optimal solution!
-In our example, we push the objective value to 56 before the objective line no longer intersects the feasible region.
+We continue to increase the objective value until the isoprofit line no longer intersects with the feasible region.
+The point of intersection right before no point on the isoprofit line is feasible is the optimal solution!
+In our example, we push the objective value to 56 before the isoprofit line no longer intersects the feasible region.
 The only feasible point with an objective value of 56 is :math:`(4,12)`.
 We now know that :math:`x_1 = 4` and :math:`x_2 = 12` is an **optimal solution** with an **optimal value** of 56.
 Hence, we should produce 4 type 1 widgets and 12 type